 OK, everything back into the separate bowls, because I had already colored the icing (duh!), and try to thin it out a little more.
 My second attempt was a little better but it probably could have been just a little thinner.
 I also didn’t have all the required tools but thought I could make do.
 I had one of the correct tips, but with 3 colors, two more would have made my life a lot easier.
 I did use my OXO Decorating Kit and, if I’d had the extra tips and one more of the bottles, everything would have been honky dory.
 Alas, such was not the case.

-But to make a long story short, I did manage to get the icing on to the cookies and to decorate them with a somewhat successful, but definitely not, professional quality result.
+But to make a long story short, I did manage to get the icing on to the heart shaped cookies and to decorate them with a somewhat successful, but definitely not, professional quality result.
 If you would like to see how it’s really done you’ve got to watch this great video by SweetAmbs found here.
 And that’s all there is to it! lol

-It turned out to be a fun thing to do and I might even attempt it again some day! 🙂 Now check out all the great recipes below showing off some Valentine’s Day love.
+It turned out these sweet heart cookies were a fun thing to do and I might even attempt it again some day! 🙂 Now check out all the great recipes below showing off some Valentine’s Day love.

 - 1 cup butter, softened